Introduction

 |

-couple hours.
-Higher concentrations and longer contact times should
+equipment.
+Higher concentrations and long contact times should not

-not be necessary and doing so is likely to shorten the useful life
+be necessary and will likely shorten the useful life of your

 to Sanitizing Agents in a Simulated Food Processing Environment.